Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Introduction

 In this work, we explore the challenges of introducing LLMs for low-resource Dialectal Arabic (DA).
 The Arabic language has a rich history and profound cultural significance, featuring an intricate script, extensive lexicon, and complex grammar, making it a unique linguistic entity.
 Although interest in developing Arabic-specialized models has recently been growing, notably led by models like Jais \citep{sengupta2023jais}, AceGPT \citep{huang-etal-2024-acegpt}, and ALLaM \citep{bari2024allam}, these efforts primarily focus on bilingualism by balancing English and Modern Standard Arabic (MSA), while often neglecting or excluding DA.
 However, MSA differs significantly from DA in terms of morphology, syntax, and other linguistic features.
 Moreover, various Arabic dialects also differ considerably from one another.
 In fact, Arabic dialects collectively have more native speakers than MSA, as DA serves as the primary mode of communication in daily life across various Arabic-speaking regions \citep{zaidan-callison-burch-2014-arabic}.
 This asymmetry is due in large part to the fact that DA poses challenges not encountered with MSA.
 Some are related to the lack of essential components for model development---namely, training data, benchmarks, and suitable evaluation metrics---but others stem from the very nature of the linguistic characteristics involved in DA itself more generally.

 We take Moroccan Arabic, also known as Darija, as the focus of our work.
-Despite being spoken by 40 million people\footnote{\url{https://en.wikipedia.org/wiki/Moroccan_Arabic}}, Darija remains a low-resource language.
-This is because MSA is used in official domains and education in Morocco, while Darija, a blend of MSA, Amazigh, French, and Spanish, is the vernacular widely spoken in daily life.
-Although Darija—previously only an oral language—has recently developed a written form through the proliferation of social networks and increased access to technology, it still lacks standardization and established grammatical or syntactic rules due to its recent emergence \citep{gaanoun2024darijabert}.
+Despite being spoken by 40 million people\footnote{\url{https://en.wikipedia.org/wiki/Moroccan_Arabic}}, Darija remains low-resource.
+This is because MSA is used in official domains in Morocco, while Darija, a blend of MSA, Amazigh, French, and Spanish, is the vernacular widely spoken in daily life.
+Although Darija, previously only an oral language, has recently developed a written form through the proliferation of social networks and increased access to technology, it still lacks standardization and established grammatical or syntactic rules due to its recent emergence \citep{gaanoun2024darijabert}.
 Moreover, Darija can be represented in two forms: Arabic script or Latin script (also known as Arabizi).
 For example, the Darija translation of ``How are you?'' can be written as: ``kidayr?'' or ``\<كيداير؟>''.
-These challenges underscore the need for dedicated LLMs tailored to this linguistic context, capable of capturing its nuances and generating culturally relevant responses that resonate with Darija-speaking communities.
+These challenges underscore the need for models tailored to this linguistic context.